 I have always had a caring nature and originally thought I would become a nanny.
 However, when I was in my teenage years I spent a lot of time with a family in our church whose child had Cystic Fibrosis.
 I spent a lot of time with her and eventually would help with her care whilst I was there including her hours of chest physiotherapy, and it was then I knew I wanted to be in the field of health.
 It wasn’t until I had experienced caring for my own child who was unwell for the first year of her life, that I knew it was nursing that was calling me.
-I feel that nursing fulfils my need to care for others, whilst giving me the ongoing mental challenge and personal growth.
+I feel that nursing fulfils my need to care for others, whilst giving me ongoing intellectual challenges and personal growth.

 What has kept my passion of nursing alive?

 I love that nursing is such a diverse career that is ever evolving.
 In nursing, you can specialise if you wish, but if you decide that you need a change for whatever reason, you can work towards a new area.
 I truly believe this keeps you refreshed and prevents the whole “this is how we have always done it” trap, and somewhat prevents burnout.

 What have I learned along the way?

 1. Nursing comes with both the very good and the very bad, but if you support each other with true kindness instead of “eating your young” so to speak, you can build life-long relationships and create change for the better.

 2. Nurse bullies can be pretty tough to deal with, but it is up to each of us to hold ourselves and our behaviours accountable, and to stand up for what is right to prevent it.